Text original

 Content

-2. Proteins: structure and relationship with their function
+- Proteins: structure and relationship to their function

 Evaluation

-The final mark of the subject (NF) is the weighted average of the marks of the following assessable activities:
+The final grade for the subject (NF) is the weighted average of the grades for the following assessable activities:

-The total weight of the assessment activities represents 100% of the final mark of the subject.
+The total weight of the assessment activities represents 100% of the final grade for the subject.

-Students have the option of re-examining the retrievable tests.
-The recovery test is done during the last weeks of the semester, intended for this function.
-If you choose to retake the exam, the final grade is the last grade, whether it is lower or higher.
+Students have the option of retaking the retaken exams.
+The retake exam is given during the last weeks of the semester, designated for this purpose.
+If you choose to retake the exam, the final grade is the last, whether lower or higher.

 Methodology

-• The theoretical sessions are done by the teaching staff with the help of the blackboard and an image projector; during these sessions, the teachers continuously ask the students to deduce possible explanations for the experimental facts based on the knowledge imparted.
-Each theoretical session involves, at least, the same dedication of personal work time during which you need to read chapters of recommended books, do supplementary exercises or search for information on the Internet based on key words.
+- The theoretical sessions They are carried out by the teachers with the help of the blackboard and an image projector; during these sessions the teachers continuously challenge the students to deduce possible explanations for the experimental facts based on the knowledge taught.
+Each theoretical session involves, at least, the same dedication of time for personal work during which it is necessary to read chapters of recommended books, do complementary exercises or search for information on the Internet using keywords.

-• In the exercise and quiz sessions, the teaching staff proposes exercises to solve individually or collectively and quizzes that can be evaluated.
+- In the exercise sessions and quizzes The teachers propose exercises to be solved individually or collectively and questionnaires that can be evaluated.

 Bibliography